ErikNijland/giphy-search/README.md

 - Subsequent API calls are cancelled
 - Navigating away will cancel the current API call
 - Pagination
+- A settings page to change the Giphy content rating

 [See the todo document](./todo.md) for missing features.